 The 3-Hour Diet promises that you’ll get rid of stubborn belly fat without giving up your favorite foods or having to commit to a full-fledged exercise program.
 In fact, exercise is optional with this program.
 The 3-Hour Diet promises that within two weeks of joining the program, your levels of the stress hormone cortisol (which Cruise believes causes belly fat) will be reduced, and so will your waistline.

 According to the program’s website, you can drop 10 pounds during the first two weeks and then lose additional weight every week after that.
 The diet is advertised as one that addresses both the physical and psychological aspects of weight loss.
 It also claims to be easy enough to follow that you will be able to stick with it until you reach your goals.

 The 3-Hour Diet is all-inclusive.
 There are no prohibited types of food.
 In fact, some of the most maligned foods are allowed in small portions.
 Dieters can eat occasional fast food chicken, chocolate candy bars, bacon, and red meat.
 This is alluring for those who aren’t ready to give up their favorite foods.

-Cruise’s focus on controlling the psychological aspects of weight gain and weight loss is admirable.
-Stress eating is associated with increased abdominal fat.
+Cruise’s focus on controlling the psychological aspects of weight gain and weight loss is insightful.
+Stress eating can lead to increased abdominal fat.
 Healthy stress management is crucial for successful weight loss.
-The 3-Hour Diet does a good job tackling some of the eating habits that lead to excess body fat which lead to consuming excess calories at the wrong times.
+The 3-Hour Diet does a good job tackling some of the eating habits that lead to excess body fat.